ncsa/xalt/README.md

 The script used to build xalt on Delta can be found at [`ncsa_build/build_xalt.sh`](https://github.com/ScreamingPigeon/xalt/blob/main/ncsa_build/build_xalt.sh).
 The important bit is that XALT is configured to dump files into `/sw/workload/delta/json`.
 The LMOD reverse map it uses to match paths to modules is in `/sw/workload/delta/process_xalt`.

-This configuration of XALT is further supplemented by the modulefile in use.
+The modulefile further supplements this configuration of XALT in use.
 On Delta, this modulefile can be found in [`/sw/workload/xalt2/module/`](https://github.com/ScreamingPigeon/xalt/blob/main/ncsa_build/3.0.2.lua).
 This modulefile enables XALT to collect information inside containers, track python imports, etc. Notably, it also overrides the config's file-prefix flag to dump out records in a YYYYMM directory.
 So if XALT was used to track an executable in July 2024, relevant records will be dumped out in `/sw/workload/delta/json/202407/`.